Type 2 Diabetes Guide

 Keeping Track of Blood Glucose Levels

 Keep a written log of your blood glucose readings (even if your blood glucose meter keeps a history).
-Mark any readings that are outside of your target range and add any notes about why it might have occured.
+Mark any readings that are outside of your target range and add any notes about why it might have occured, such as missing an exercise routine or eating a larger meal.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.